Skip to main content

 SCHEV Certification — certification by the State Council of Higher Education for Virginia — is a separate, state-level requirement.
 A school must be SCHEV Certified to legally operate and enroll students in Virginia.

 AVI Career Training holds both.
-That is not universal among private career schools in the area, and it matters for one critical reason: federal financial aid eligibility.
-Only students at accredited institutions can apply for Pell Grants, federal student loans, and other Title IV aid programs.
+That is not universal among private career schools in the area, and it matters for one critical reason: accreditation.
 AVI also accepts the GI Bill®, making programs accessible to veterans and active-duty military families throughout the Northern Virginia region.

 Licensing Pathway Clarity